TimothyByrd/d2rmm_mods_ch/PotionCrafting_CH/README.md

 The __`Update recipes panel`__ setting is for when the "Breakpoint and Recipe UI Panels" mod is installed.
 It updates the recipe panel to include the new recipes added by this mod.
+The "Breakpoint and Recipe UI Panels" mod must install before this mod for recipes to be added to UI Panel.

 If __`Fix unique items for crafting`__ is enabled, then unique items are allowed to drop more than once per game.
 This is useful for being able to reroll the same unique item over and over again.